IBE160/SG-Gruppe-A/docs/epics.md

 **Prerequisites:** Story 2.3

-**Technical Notes:** Use an LLM in the AI service to analyze the job description.
+**Technical Notes:** Use an LLM in the backend to analyze the job description.

 ### Story 2.5: Gap Analysis